Online13/maze/README.md

 ## Usage

-This project generate maze randomly using [algorithm]().
+This project generate maze randomly using [Randomized Kruskal's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm).
 At beginning, we see the maze building itself, and we see a small individual appear who can move in the maze.

 >This project is still under development, so there is no specific user goal yet.